csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 ## Organizing Your Tests

 You should organize your tests into test suites for each predicate you plan to test.
+These are similar to `test expect` blocks, but support a wider set of test constructs.
 For example, you could write a test suite for predicate `foo` as follows:

 ```
 test suite for foo {